adregis/api-demo-3scale/README.md

 !!
 This guide assumes you have knowledge of the tools that Argo CD and 3scale are based on.

-This guide will demonstrate setting up an API on 3scale using CRD, using GitOps
+This guide will demonstrate setting up an API on 3scale using CR with GitOps

 ## Requirements